 I can’t believe this is real.

-My debut novel The Last Hour will be published by HarperTeen in 2020.
+My debut novel All Your Twisted Secrets will be published by HarperTeen in 2020.
 It’s a twisty locked-room psychological thriller, and I’m absolutely thrilled it’s found a home at such a stellar imprint.
+(At the time it sold, the book was titled The Last Hour!)

 Here’s the pitch: